November 9, 2024

 If you want to choose the right boots for you, you've got to know yourself as a hiker.
 The amount of support you need mostly depends on the terrain you hike, the health of your feet and ankles, and the weight that your lower body has to carry.

-In general, your need for stability and support goes UP if you're
+In general, your need for support goes UP if you're

 • hiking or backpacking on uneven ground, steep trails, or rocky terrain